testpuddle/Minting-NFTs/process.md

 This should throw an error as the ownership assertion fails.

+## Now what?

-##Step 20: Add security, a front end, marketplace integration, wallet integration, art work, testing, provenance and have a prosperous life.
+This was just a example.
+You may want to add security, a front end, marketplace integration, wallet integration, art work, testing, payment flows, provenance certification, list integration, scaling, and ensure you understand preservation during upgrades.

+I hope this was useful.
+Be well.

+Take a look at the video:  https://youtu.be/IF9Hg94SK1U that walks you through the process.

+Also.
+There is a powerpoint slideshow and pdf explaining everything for those who prefer those formats in this repository https://github.com/testpuddle/

+Happy NFTing!